AndrewYang2024/AndrewYang2024.github.io/_posts/2021-11-20-The-Little-Short.md

 But he was clearly right and King Leopold wrong.
 So it was just a matter of convincing enough people to agree.
 Although Morel had never set foot in the Congo before this point, he did not shy away from his duty to stop what was happening over there.  {% marginnote 'margin-note-id' 'At this point, I strongly recommend Adam Hochschild’s book *King Leopold’s Ghost* on the unraveling of the Congo Free State, which was a far more difficult process than my few paragraphs on the events present it as.'%}

 As but a single man, Morel turned himself into the nexus of a large web of advocates and informants.
-Drawing on his menagerial skills, he established the Congo Reform Association as a formidable coalition capable of prosecuting King Leopold in the court of public opinion.
+Drawing on his managerial skills, he established the Congo Reform Association as a formidable coalition capable of prosecuting King Leopold in the court of public opinion.
 The effort grew to include business elites; famous writers such as Arthur Conan Doyle, Booker T. Washington, and Mark Twain; and unlikely political allies such as the socialist politician Émile Vandervelde.

 The Congo Reform Association disseminated a constant stream of Congo coverage to trans-Atlantic audiences.
 The African photographer Hezekiah Andrew Shanu (born in what is now Lagos, Nigeria) and missionaries smuggled images and stories of atrocities from within the Congo through the hands of the Dublin-born British diplomat Roger Casement to be reported on by Morel’s media machine.
 They depicted the severed hands cut off from villagers as punishment for failing to meet rubber harvesting quotas; the liberal use of the *chicotte*, “a whip of raw, sun-dried hippopotamus hide, cut into a long sharp-edged corkscrew strip” that permanently scarred its victims; and the murderous toll the *Force Publique,* the security forces whom King Leopold relied on to maintain his grip.
 The king and his proxies continued their propaganda war against the overwhelming tide of evidence, but by 1908 the Congo Question was decisively settled.
 It was no longer possible for national governments to ignore the common knowledge of King Leopold’s crimes and the Belgian government ended his rule by annexing the Congo Free State.